-The Ultimate Photography Adventure: Photograph the Total Solar Eclipse and explore Easter Island!
+The Ultimate Photography Adventure: Photograph the Total Solar Eclipse in La Serena and the hills of Valparaiso.

 Dates: June 30–July 5, 2019

 Chile is certainly unique.
 A very “thin” country that stretches about 4,000 miles from north to south, and yet only a few hundred miles wide.
 With the varied landscape options from the driest place on earth to some of the most gorgeous mountain ranges, there’s so much to point our cameras at.

 This workshop tour will focus on two distinct regions of Chile.
 La Serena, which is just north of Santiago along the coast and Valparaiso, which is just an hour from the capitol.
 The Total solar eclipse happens in La Serena on July 2.